abrookins/WrapToColumn/README.md

 This setting exists in Settings (Preferences on OS X) -> Tools -> Wrap to Column.

-The setting is named "Right margin override" and accepts an integer value.
+The setting is named **Right margin override**.
+This should be an integer that represents the column at which the plugin will wrap text, similar to Intellij's "right margin" setting.

-### Minimum raggedness
+### Minimum Raggedness (Alpha!)

 By default, text is wrapped using a greedy line-breaking algorithm.
 This can result in some lines having more whitespace than others.

 You can turn on an alternative "minimum raggedness" algorithm in Settings -> Tools -> Wrap to Column.
 When this setting is on, the plugin will reconfigure text in a paragraph to produce the least amount of whitespace possible.

+This feature is (still!) an **alpha** and may go away.
 Try it and see if you like it!

-### Tab width
+### Tab Width Setting

-Any lines that contain tabs (or are prefixed with tabs as an indent) will be reflowed as if the tabs were characters spaced at your configured tab width.
+Any lines that contain tabs (or are prefixed with tabs as an indent) will be reflowed as if the tabs were characters spaced using the **tab size** you have set in Intellij for the language you are editing.

+This setting exists in the _Code Style_ section of the Intellij settings page.

-This means that the text will look right to you if your tab width is 4, but not to your co-maintainer whose tab width is 8.
+As a result of this behavior, text will look right to you if your tab width is 4, but not to your co-maintainer whose tab width is 8.
 This seems to be the best trade-off.

-## A note about monospaced versus variable width fonts
+## Monospaced Versus Variable Width Fonts

 This plugin reflows selected text by assuming that each character takes one column's worth of space (except tabs, which are expanded to your tab width).